Classic EM Tutorial, Part I

 the file 3_nm.situs

-with the program volhist to make
+with the program volhist

 sure